keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 In a nutshell, we want to start up a pod, running a busybox image for a specific duration.
 But we want our Operator to do this for us, eventually.
 Our strategy for this is detailed as followed:

-- [ ] - Create a YAML specification for a pod which runs for a specified amount of time.
+1. **Design** - Create a YAML specification for a pod which runs for a specified amount of time.
 Do this to validate that our busybox pod can run for a set duration.
-- [ ] - Scaffold a Golang Operator to give us an initial template for our CRD and Resource Controller
+2. **Scaffolding** - Scaffold a Golang Operator to give us an initial template for our CRD and Resource Controller
-- [ ] - Create a Unit Test file for our Controller to validate our requirements leveraging TDD (Test Driven Design).
+3. **TDD** - Create a Unit Test file for our Controller to validate our requirements leveraging TDD (Test Driven Design).
 We will validate the tests as we implement our controller.
-- [ ] - Add the `timeout` attribute to our CRD.
+4. **CR Design** - Add the `timeout` attribute to our CRD.
-- [ ] - Implement our Resource Controller logic to help fulfill the Story and Acceptance Criteria.
+5. **CR Controller Implementation**- Implement our Resource Controller logic to help fulfill the Story and Acceptance Criteria.
-- [ ] - Validate our Unit Tests
+6. Unit Test Validation - Validate our Unit Tests
-- [ ] - Deploy the Operator to your Kubernetes cluster
+7. Deployment - Deploy the Operator to your Kubernetes cluster

+> :information_source: CR: Custom Resource